robertleifke/forex-swap/README.md

 #### Acknowledgements

-The smart contract suite is inspired by Primitive's [RMM](https://github.com/primitivefinance/rmm) implementation and the [replicating market makers](https://arxiv.org/abs/2103.14769) paper that first proved that any synethic derivative expsoure can be constructed using AMMs without needing a liquid options market.
+The smart contract suite is inspired by Primitive's Log-Normal [DFMM](https://github.com/primitivefinance/dfmm) implementation and the [replicating market makers](https://arxiv.org/abs/2103.14769) paper that first proved that any synethic derivative expsoure can be constructed using AMMs without needing a liquid options market.

 ## Setup